bhadreshvk/music-recommendation-based-on-users-facial-emotion/README.md

-my initial hands onto neural networks and deeplearnig
+my initial hands on to neural networks and deeplearnig
-> #### **Idea is to create a webapp that plays songs based on predicted facial emotion from user**
+> #### **Idea is to create a webapp that plays/reccoments songs based on predicted facial emotion from user**

 DOCUMENTATION SOON